-When the Rear Park Assist is defective, the instrument cluster will actuate a single chime, once per ignition cycle, and it will display the "SERVICE PARK ASSIST SYSTEM" message.
-Refer to "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.
+When ParkSense[®] is defective, the instrument cluster will actuate a single chime, once per ignition cycle, and it will display the "SERVICE PARK ASSIST SYSTEM" message.
+Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
+If "SERVICE PARK ASSIST SYSTEM" appears in the EVIC after making sure the rear fascia/ bumper is clean and free of snow, ice, mud, or other debris, see your authorized dealer.